+(2) GI - Instructed Imbalance Energy Charges/Credits

+(a) FMM-IIE (Scheduled Output at FMM - TCBS)

-(2) (a) A Transmission Customer shall be charged or paid for Generator Imbalance Service measured as the deviation of either the Manual Dispatch amount, the EIM Available Balancing Capacity dispatch amount, or physical changes in the output of resources incorporated by the MO in the FMM, compared to the resource component of the Transmission Customer Base Schedule, settled as IIE for the period of the deviation at the applicable PNode FMM price where the generator is located, as determined by the MO under Section 29.11(b)(1)(A)(ii) of the MO Tariff; or
+A Transmission Customer shall be charged or paid for Generator Imbalance Service measured as the deviation of the Manual Dispatch amount, the EIM Available Balancing Capacity dispatch amount, or the scheduled output of a resource incorporated by the MO in the FMM (“FMM Schedule”), compared to the resource component of the Transmission Customer Base Schedule, settled as IIE for the period of the deviation at the applicable PNode FMM price where the generator is located, as determined by the MO under Section 29.11(b)(1)(A)(ii) of the MO Tariff; or

+(b) RTD-IIE (Scheduled Output at RTD –FMM)

-(b) Generator Imbalance Service measured as the deviation of either the Manual Dispatch amount, the EIM Available Balancing Capacity dispatch amount, or physical changes in the output of resources incorporated by the MO in RTD, compared to the FMM schedule, as IIE for the period of the deviation at the applicable PNode RTD price where the generator is located, as determined by the MO under Section 29.11(b)(2)(A)(ii) of the MO Tariff.
+A Transmission Customer shall be charged or paid for Generator Imbalance Service measured as the deviation of the Manual Dispatch amount, the EIM Available Balancing Capacity dispatch amount, or the scheduled output of a resource incorporated by the MO in RTD, compared to the FMM Schedule, as IIE for the period of the deviation at the applicable PNode RTD price where the generator is located, as determined by the MO under Section 29.11(b)(2)(A)(ii) of the MO Tariff.

-8.1 Instructed Imbalance Energy (IIE)

-The BPA EIM Entity shall settle as IIE imbalances that result from (1) operational adjustments of a Transmission Customer’s affected Interchange, which includes changes by a Transmission Customer after T-57, (2) resource imbalances created by Manual Dispatch or an EIM Available Balancing Capacity dispatch, or (3) an adjustment to resource imbalances created by adjustments to resource forecasts pursuant to Section 11.5 of the MO Tariff and using the RTD or FMM price at the applicable PNode.
-Any allocations to the PGE EIM Entity pursuant to Section 29.11(b)(1) and (2) of the MO Tariff for IIE that is not otherwise recovered under Schedule 10 of this Tariff shall be settled directly with each Transmission Customer according to this Section 8.1.]
+(c) Intrachange Imbalance Adjustment.

+If a Transmission Customer elects to receive Intrachange Imbalance pursuant to the BPA EIM BP, then the FMM-IIE and RTD-IIE associated with such Intrachange shall be settled with the resource in accordance with Section IV.C.2.b. of this section.

+C. Interchange and Intrachange Imbalance

+1. Interchange Imbalance.

+Interchange Imbalance is assessed when deviations occur between the Interchange portion of a Transmission Customer’s Base Schedule and the schedule value at the applicable FMM or RTD market interval.
+Transmission Customers with Interchange Imbalance shall be assessed IIE at either the Fifteen Minute Market (FMM) LMP, the Real-Time Dispatch (RTD) LMP, or both, depending upon when the changes to the Transmission Customer’s Interchange are incorporated by the MO into the applicable EIM market run.
+Interchange Imbalance shall be calculated as follows:

+a.
+Calculation of Interchange Imbalance - FMM-IIE

+A Transmission Customer shall be charged or paid for Interchange Imbalance measured as the deviation of the Interchange portion of the Transmission Customer’s Base Schedule compared to the Interchange schedule incorporated by the MO in the FMM (“FMM Schedule”).
+Such imbalance shall be settled as FMM-IIE for the period of the deviation at the applicable PNode FMM price where the Interchange is located, as determined by the MO under Section 29.11(b)(1)(A)(ii) of the MO Tariff.

+b.
+Calculation of Interchange Imbalance- RTD-IIE

+A Transmission Customer shall be charged or paid for Interchange Imbalance measured as the deviation of the FMM Schedule compared to the Interchange schedule incorporated by the MO in the RTD.
+Such imbalance shall be settled as RTD-IIE for the period of the deviation at the applicable PNode RTD price where the Interchange is located, as determined by the MO under Section 29.11(b)(2)(A)(ii) of the MO Tariff.